mgajda/purescript-screeps/README.md

 ## Status

+Pull requests welcome!
+Please note that I mainly come to this game in-between projects, but you may report issues in this repo.

+* Not yet implemented:
-* Market API still not implemented
+  - Market API still not implemented
-* Portals not implemented
+  - Portals not implemented
-* Will need to add exception-based error handling, where each error will throw an exception.
+  - RawMemory interface
+* `Data.StrMap` should be broken into readonly `Data.StrMap` (for FFI queries), and `Data.MutableStrMap` for cache maintenance
+* Errors do not throw exceptions consistently.